Compensation

 • More auditors look through the code compared to traditional audit firms.

-• The project pays less for an audit if fewer or no issues are found.
+• The project pays less for an audit if no issues are found for specific severity bounties.

 • The Auditors are rewarded for finding issues while receiving a base income.